 Occasionally, unforeseen circumstances make it necessary for a school board to hold a special meeting to consider matters of an emergency or urgent nature.
 In these circumstances, the 24-hour notice requirement (see B.1. above) may be disregarded and the board may give "the best notice practicable" of the time and place of the meeting and the topics to be considered. (§ 52-4-202(5)(a)(ii)).
-Before a school board can hold an emergency meeting, there must be an attempt to notify all of the board members, and a majority of the board must vote in favor of holding the emergency meeting.
+Before a school board can hold an emergency meeting, there must be an attempt to notify all board members, and a majority of the board must approve holding the emergency meeting.